gitenberg-dev/gitberg/README.md

     gh_user: <your github account name>
     gh_password: <your github account password>
     library_path: '~/data/library'
-    rdf_library: location of your cache of the PG RDF demp
+    rdf_library: location of your cache of the PG RDF dump (from https://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.zip)
 ## Testing

 To run project tests do: